 Getting into the Victorian Paediatric Training Program

-In order to enter the Victorian Paediatric Training Program, candidates must gain a centrally recruited accredited basic training position.
+In order to enter the Victorian Paediatric Training Program, candidates must obtain a centrally recruited accredited basic training position.

-In Victoria, central recruitment is through one of the primary training sites (i.e. MCH or RCH).
+In Victoria, central recruitment is managed through the primary training sites (MCH & RCH).

 Entering the Victorian Paediatric Training Program

-The VBPTC in conjunction with The Royal Children’s Hospital (RCH) and Monash Children’s Hospital (MCH) host an Information Night in May each year for junior doctors interested in applying to enter the Victorian Paediatric Training program.
+The VBPTC in conjunction with The Royal Children’s Hospital (RCH) and Monash Children’s Hospital (MCH) will host an Information Night on Tuesday 27 May, 2025 for junior doctors interested in applying to enter the Victorian Paediatric Training program in 2026.

 • How Paediatrics works in Victoria & an overview of the Paediatric Training Program